Agent6-6-6/Excel-VBA-XML-Export-Pre-Commit-Hook/README.md

 To get the VBA script working you'll need to enable programmatic access to the VBA project within Excel.
 You can do this by going -> File -> Options -> Trust Center -> Trust Center Settings -> Macro Settings -> activate checkmark on `Trust access to the VBA project object model`

 ### Next steps...
-Make/steal/beg/borrow some way to import the extracted modules and customUI xml files back into an Excel file.
+Make/steal/beg/borrow some way to import the extracted modules and customUI xml files back into an Excel file... in progress

-Make a better readme (obviously)......